gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 nslu2-util/nslu2.c:67:  char defport[] = "/dev/ttyUSB0";
 ```

-The `nslu2-util` program is a tiny command-line utility for start, stopping, and
+The `nslu2-util` program is a command-line utility for start, stopping,
+and resetting the slug.
+Students in the OS course were given a copy of the tool.
-resetting the slug.
-There was a `Makefile` and running `make` gave me a `nslu2`
+It's a tiny C project with a `Makefile` and running `make` built an `nslu2`
 executable:
 ```
 $ ./nslu2 -h